raspberrypilearning/python-web-server-with-flask/en/step_7.md

-## Adding dynamic content to a view
+## Adding dynamic content

 So far you've learned to deliver static HTML web pages using templates.
-Wouldn't it be good if you could add some dynamic content to the pages to display different information?
-Large websites like Facebook, YouTube and BBC News show different content depending on the route you visit, even though the templates are very similar.
+Lets add some dynamic content to the pages to display different information.
+Large websites like Facebook, YouTube and BBC News show different content depending on the page you visit, even though the templates are very similar.

 Now you'll create a new route on your website so that when you go to `http://127.0.0.1/hello/name`, it will say "Hello name!" and replace 'name' with whatever you put there; so `/hello/Paul/` will display "Hello Paul!".